fluent/website/doc/_sources/overview.txt

 Overview
 ========================

 Many web/mobile applications generate huge amount of **event logs** (c,f. login, logout, purchase, follow, etc).
 To analyze these event logs could be really valuable for improving the service.
-However, the challenge is collecting these logs from applicaiton serverseasily and reliably.
+However, the challenge is collecting these logs seasily and reliably.

 **Fluent** is an event collector daemon for solving that problem by having: